-- The school uses 70 laptops and two trolleys as well as iPads, Microsoft Surface RT’s & Web browsing monitors to support 21st century learning and flexibility within the school environment.
+- The school uses 80 laptops (Lenovo, Acer with some touch screen) and two trolleys as well as iPads, Microsoft Surface RT’s & Web browsing monitors to support 21st century learning and flexibility within the school environment.

-- We have the use of a Polycom videoconferencing unit to support our languages program and provide a means for staff and students to communicate with others.
+- We have the use of a Webex videoconferencing unit to support our languages program and provide a means for staff and students to communicate with others.